CERT-Polska/mquery/docs/internals.md

 }
 ```

-Is parsed to `("dummy1" AND "dummy2")`.
+The rule is parsed to `("dummy1" AND "dummy2")`.
 Verifying the location is done by Yara
-on the later stage.
+at the later stage.

 3. `in` construct: